-Weiqun Wang is a professor and director of graduate program in the Department of Food, Nutrition, Dietetics and Health at Kansas State University.
-He received his B.S. in Biochemistry and Ph.D. in Animal Physiology and Biochemstry in China.
+Weiqun Wang is a professor and director of the graduate program in the Department of Food, Nutrition, Dietetics, and Health at Kansas State University.
+He received his Bachelor of Science in biochemistry and doctorate in animal physiology and biochemistry in China.
 His past research and teaching experiences include postdoctoral fellow at the University of Hawaii, junior researcher at the Cancer Research Center of Hawaii, senior scientist at Iowa State University and graduate faculty at Kansas State University.
-Along with serving on several editorial boards of scientific journals, Wang has participated in several National Institutes of Health (NIH) study sections and U.S. Department of Agriculture review panels.
+Along with serving on several editorial boards of scientific journals, Wang has participated in several National Institutes of Health study sections and U.S. Department of Agriculture review panels.

 Postdoctoral Fellow in Animal Science, University of Hawaii, 1992